Article Translations: (Spanish)

 Parents can't prevent nightmares, but can help kids get a good night's sleep — and that encourages sweet dreams.

-To help them relax when it's time to sleep and associate bedtime with safety and comfort, be sure that kids:
+To help them relax when it's time to sleep, be sure that kids:

 - have a regular bedtime and wake-up time